Arboretum Ventures

 Series B in 2010

-PathCentral, an Irvine, California-based provider of a fully integrated, web-based enterprise software platform designed specifically for community pathologists.
-Created by a team of pathologists and industry executives, PathCentral's solution integrates all aspects of a pathology practice's business, including ordering (accessioning), barcode-based laboratory workflow management and specimen tracking, transcription, test send-outs, professional consultations, diagnosis, reporting, billing and financial analysis.
+PathCentral, based in Irvine, California, offers a comprehensive web-based enterprise software platform tailored for community pathologists.
+Developed by a team of pathologists and industry experts, PathCentral's solution consolidates all facets of a pathology practice, including ordering, laboratory workflow management, specimen tracking, transcription, test send-outs, professional consultations, diagnosis, reporting, billing, and financial analysis.
+The platform is designed to enhance the efficiency and effectiveness of anatomic pathology operations, allowing users to manage their day-to-day activities seamlessly.
+Additionally, it features a cloud-based professional network that enables pathologists to engage in online consultations from any location globally.

 Accuri Cytometers